molokwuvictor/semi-automated_k-clustering/README.md

 ## Summary

 The program is designed to:
-- **Segment** pressure transient data using a sliding window technique to isolate meaningful features and reduce noise.
-- **Cluster** the segmented data using multiple approaches:
+Use sliding window approach to separate pressure transient data into segments, filtering out significant features while minimizing the noise.
+It uses various techniques for clustering the segmented dataset:
-  - **K-Means:** Uses an Euclidean metric based on feature vectors, where each segment is represented by a stack of normalized mid-point (x, y) coordinates, slope, and index information.
+- **K-Means:** Employs Euclidean distance metric on feature vectors, where each segment is characterized by a set of normalized mid-point (x, y) coordinates, along with slope and index information.
-  - **K-Medoids:** Employs a weighted, multi-metric dissimilarity measure computed pair-wise between segments.
+- **K-Medoids:** Employs a weighted, multi-metric dissimilarity measure computed pairwise between segments.
-  - **Semi-Automated K-Clustering:** Uses the **Elbow method** to help determine the optimal number of clusters.

-## Key Features
+## Main Features

-- **Multi-Algorithm Clustering:** Offers both K-Means and K-Medoids to capture different aspects of the data.
+- **Multi-Algorithm Clustering:** Offers K-Means and K-Medoids both to capture different aspects of the data.
-- **Semi-Automated Cluster Selection:** The Elbow method provides guidance on choosing an optimal number of clusters.
+- **Semi-Automated Cluster Selection:** Uses the Elbow method to provide a heuristic approach in finding the most suitable number of clusters.
-- **Multi-Metric Integration:** Combines multiple measures, including:
+- **Composite-Metric Integration:** Combines several metrics, such as:
   - **Euclidean Distance:** Measures geometric differences.
-  - **Angular Dissimilarity:** Captures differences in trend (slope) between segments.
+  - **Angular Dissimilarity:** Computes differences in trends (slope) among segments.
-  - **Temporal Penalty:** Discourages transitions between clusters, especially at boundaries.
+  - **Temporal Penalty:** Disincentivizes cluster switching, especially on boundaries (i.e., prevents repeating clusters).
-  - **Inverted-V Identification:** Detects specific transient patterns.
+  - **Inverted-V Identification:** Recognizes a specific transient pattern which occurs in the early time region (ETR).
+This is an inverted-V, which indicates the strong wellbore storage on the left side of       the pattern and the weak wellbore storage on the right side of the pattern.
-- **Data Segmentation:** A sliding window approach reduces random and systematic noise by working on data segments rather than raw data.
+  - **Data Segmentation:** Implements a sliding window approach, which reduces random and systematic noise by operating on linearly-filtered data segments rather than raw data.

 ## Methodology

 ### Data Segmentation

-The input pressure diagnostic data is segmented using a sliding window to enhance the signal-to-noise ratio.
-This segmentation averages or filters transient behaviors, providing a robust basis for feature extraction.
+The pressure diagnostic data is divided into segments by using a sliding window.
+Segment-by-segment analysis is more effective for flow regime identification because each regime is a cluster of data points (i.e., a segment).
+Segmentation also helps to reduce noise, making the analysis more credible.

-### Feature Extraction & Measure Computation
+### Feature Measure Computation

-For each segment, a feature vector is computed by calculating various metrics.
+For each segment, a set of features is extracted by computing a number of metrics.
 #### K-Means Clustering

-- **Feature Vector Construction:**
-  Each segment is represented as a stack of normalized values including:
+Each segment is expressed as a set of normalized values consisting of:
-  - **Mid-point \(x, y\) Coordinates:** The center position of the segment.
+  - **Mid-point \(x, y\) Coordinates:** The x and y coordinates, and median of all data points in the segment.
-  - **Slope:** Derived via linear regression to capture the segment's trend.
+  - **Slope:** Derived using linear regression to determine the trend of the segment.
-  - **Index Information:** The segment’s index in the dataset.
+  - **Index Information:** The position of the segment within the dataset.

-- **Distance Calculation:**
-  The algorithm computes the Euclidean distance between each segment’s feature vector and the cluster centroid (the mean of all feature vectors in that cluster).
-Segments are then iteratively reassigned to the nearest centroid until convergence.
+**Distance Calculation:** The set of normalized values are vertically stacked and used to compute a distance metric using the Euclidean norm.

 #### K-Medoids Clustering

-A set of normalized dissimilarity metrics is computed pair-wise between segments.
-These metrics capture different aspects of the data:
+A set of pairwise standardized dissimilarity measures are calculated between segments.
+These measures equate to various dimensions of the data:
 - **Normalized Euclidean Distance**
   For two 2D segments, *P<sub>i</sub>* and *P<sub>j</sub>*, each containing *m* data points:
   - Represent *P<sub>i</sub>* as: